 Hi Friends!
 The Bible tells us to “Bear one another’s burdens and so fulfill the law of Christ” (Galatians 6:2).
 Dad embedded prayer into the DNA of Crossroads from the very beginning.
 I know this will take me well over the 100 words Dad asked me to write, but allow me to share a story that illustrates what I’m talking about…

 When I was a teenager, I was part of our high school basketball team.
 I remember having to wake up extremely early one morning in order to attend a practice, which our overly zealous coach had scheduled well before the school day began.
 My teammates and I were far from enthusiastic about having to get our bodies out of bed that early, but that was the only time the gymnasium was available before our big championship game.
 So I set my alarm for “dark and early.”
 When the dreaded beeping noise hit my ears, I reluctantly rolled out of bed, got dressed, and tiptoed my way through the dark hallway and down the stairs, being careful not to wake anyone else in the family.
 However, when I got to the living room, I was surprised to see the lights on and hear someone speaking.
 When I looked to my left, I saw my Dad kneeling next to the couch with dozens of pieces of paper spread out all over the furniture.
 I paused long enough to figure out what was going on.
 Dad was in prayer, weeping and interceding before God on behalf of the many who had written to him as a result of the recently launched 100 Huntley Street daily TV program.
 He never saw me as I continued tiptoeing out the door and off to my practice.
 That experience deeply impacted me.
 It strongly reinforced to my heart the truth of Dad’s genuine passion for God and passion for people.
 He wasn’t on television because of any ego trip or because he needed a job.
 He was called by God to share the love of Jesus to a lost and hurting world.
 He lived what he believed about the infinite value of a soul.
-After that, I could think of nothing else I wanted to do with my life than work with my Dad, which I had the privilege of doing from 1985 to 2015.
+After that, I could think of nothing else I wanted to do with my life than work with my Dad.

 Happy Valentine’s Day everyone,